AOEpeople/aoe_technology_radar/data/radar/2019-11-01/stride-threat-modeling.md

 - Denial of service
 - Elevation of privilege

-AOE is applying the threat model in collaborative sessions using the [Elevation of Privilege Card Game](https://social.technet.microsoft.com/wiki/contents/articles/285.elevation-of-privilege-the-game.aspx) which helps to spark imagination and makes threats more tangible.
+DCX is applying the threat model in collaborative sessions using the [Elevation of Privilege Card Game](https://social.technet.microsoft.com/wiki/contents/articles/285.elevation-of-privilege-the-game.aspx) which helps to spark imagination and makes threats more tangible.